jaykv/cliffy/README.md

 ![GitHub](https://img.shields.io/github/license/jaykv/cliffy)

 # cliffy :mountain:
-YAML-defined CLI generator and manager for python
+cliffy is a YAML-defined CLI generator and manager for python.
+It offers dynamic abstractions to rapidly build and test CLIs.
+You can use cliffy to manage your CLI's lifecycle by loading, listing, updating, and removing them.

 ## Features
 * Build and generate YAML-defined CLIs